An isovariant Elmendorf's theorem: Introduction

 There is a cofibrantly generated model structure on the category $\topp$ of spaces where the generating cofibrations are given by $\{S^{n-1} \to D^n\}$ and generating acyclic cofibrations are given by $\{D^n \times \{0\} \to D^n \times [0,1]\}$ \cite[2.4]{hovey}.
-The family of adjunctions below allows us to transfer this model structure to $\etop$.
+The family of adjunctions below allows this model structure to transfer to $\etop$ \cite{stephanelm}.

 In \cite{elmthm}, Elmendorf explicitly shows that the equivariant homotopy theory of $G$-spaces (for $G$ a compact Lie group) agrees with the homotopy theory of diagrams indexed on the orbit category.
 In \cite{alaskanotes}, the result is extended to any topological group, and in \cite{piacenza}, the theorem is reformulated to a Quillen equivalence of model categories.